 It is advisable to always test drive a car before purchasing one.
 Not only does this allow you to see if you like the way the car drives, but it can also give you a chance to check there are no further issues.
 Listen to sounds the car makes, check the steering, the gears and the brakes to make sure the car is in full working order.

 Don’t be afraid to quiz the seller.
 You need to know as much about the car as possible.
 If they can’t answer the questions or they don’t have all the information the owner should have, this could be a warning sign that the car isn’t legally theirs to sell.

+Hopefully, these buying second-hand car tips will help to make the process less confusing and stressful.
 One thing that doesn’t need to be stressful is selling your car.
 There’s no need to give up your evenings to meet with hagglers and timewasters.
 Sell your car with webuyanycar.com, the fast and simple car buying service.